 Cope Ahead Skill

-The Cope Ahead Skill is intended to have us consider how we might be prepared in some way to help us reduce stress ahead of the time we are asked to do some task.
+The Cope Ahead skill is intended to have us consider how we might be prepared in some way to help us reduce stress ahead of the time.
+When we are asked to do some task, it is helpful to think through to the completion of the task.
 All of us at one time or another have had to give a presentation.
 Before the presentation, we likely wrote up some notes or did some research on the subject.
 We do this in order to increase our chances of communicating a message to others successfully.
 This is an example of coping ahead of time.

-- 1Describe the situation that is likely to prompt problem behavior.
+- 1Describe the situation that is likely to prompt uncomfortable emotions.
 Check the facts.
 Be specific in describing the situation.
 Name the emotions and actions likely to interfere with using your skills.

 - 2Decide what coping or problem-solving skills you want to use in the situation.
 Be specific.
 Write out in detail how you will cope with the situation and with your emotions and action urges.